Hi there, you know where I am currently living?

-One conclusion that I have come to in my rather odd quest to find out why Lao people have such great joints even when they are pushing 80 years +, is that is must be something to do with chilli?
+One conclusion that I have come to in my rather odd quest to find out why Lao people have such great joints even when they are pushing 80 years +, is that it must be something to do with chili?

-So chilli’s, or more specifically the Capsaicin contained within them, seems to have an anti-inflammatory effect on our joints.
+So chili’s, or more specifically the Capsaicin contained within them, seems to have an anti-inflammatory effect on our joints.

 There is some very complicated science behind it and I won’t go into too much detail seeing as this is a Hot Sauce blog called Hot Sauce Willies, (love intended), but suffice to say, the effect is that it somehow reduces or even eliminates the effects of Rheumatoid Arthritis.